ballerina-platform/ballerina-distribution/examples/nats-basic-request/nats-basic-request.md

 # NATS client - Send request message

 NATS supports the Request-Reply pattern using its core message distribution model, publish, and subscribe.
-A request is sent to a given subject and consumers listening to that subject can send responses to the reply subject.
-In this example, the NATS client is used to send a request to a subject.
+A request is sent to a given subject and consumers listening to that subject can send responses to the reply subject of the message consumed.
+A `nats:Client` can be created with the default URL or with custom configurations.
+The `requestMessage` function can be used to send request messages to the NATS server by providing a target subject, an optional reply subject, the message content and an optional duration for timeout.
+The messages sent are received by any active subscriber listening on that subject.
+After the request is sent, the application waits on the response with the given timeout.

 ::: code nats-basic-request.bal :::